muftic/muftic/README.md

  and currently I'm learning:
   <p>
-  Machine learning - for now I've used <a href="https://ml5js.org/">ml5<a> for image classification(Mobile net's model), and am interested in training my own model.
+  Machine learning - for now I've used <a href="https://ml5js.org/">ml5<a> for image classification(Mobile net's model), and am taking courses in mz free time.
   </p><p>
  <a href="https://www.typescriptlang.org/">TypeScript<a>
   </p> <a href="https://reactnative.dev/">React Native<a>